Jimboom7/SkatZero/README.md

 python test.py
 ```
 There are testcases for each game mode ranging from simple to challenging puzzles.

+## Future Works

+There are several ways to improve SkatZero.
+One approach is to integrate the bidding algorithm into the trained AI model.
+This could not only enhance the bidding process itself but also improve overall training, as simulated games would use more realistic bidding behavior.
+Alternatively, bidding could be trained as a standalone model, similar to the approach taken in [DouRN: Improving DouZero by Residual Neural Networks](https://arxiv.org/pdf/2403.14102).
+Another promising direction would be to modify the model architecture.
+Experiments have already been conducted using a CNN architecture, as card features can be represented in a suitable format (similar to images which the CNN excels in; with suit on one axis and rank on the other).
+Although these initial attempts did not result in improved playing strength, the results were not significantly worse either, suggesting that further experimentation is warranted.
+Another model worth exploring in more detail is Transformer.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.